If you have any symptoms of intertrigo, be sure to see your doctor. Your doctor can check for the presence of infection as well.

 Intertrigo is an inflammatory skin condition that can be caused and worsened by many factors.
 These include:

-Sweat, urine, and feces contribute to the skin problem.
+Sweat, urine, and feces can contribute to the skin problem.

 Intertrigo is often accompanied by an infection caused by: